BrandonMDiaz/family-feud/README.md

 This app let you play a game call family feud, this is just a board and is not intended to play online, it should be a helper for a reunion with friend.

-You can add your questions and start playing with them
+You can add your questions with the answers and start playing.

 ## Available Scripts